-His performance venues, spanning five continents, have included Ravinia, the Walker Arts Center, Carnegie Recital Hall, Symphony Space, Hong Kong Cultural Centre, Dagbe Arts Centre (Ghana), the Encontro Internacional de Percussao (Brazil), the Fifth International Percussion Workshop (Poland), the Festival Bicich Nastroju (Czech Republic), the 2000 June in Buffalo Festival (with composer Steve Reich), Schleswig-Holstein Musik Festival (Germany), Glasbeni Maj v Pomurju Festival (Slovenia), Nomus Music Festivities (Serbia), the Lithuanian National Philharmonic concert series, the College Band Directors National Association convention, and the Percussive Arts Society International Conventions (thirteen appearances, including collaborations with composers Herbert Brun in 1987 and John Cage in 1990).
-In addition, Toth served as host and coordinator (as well as conductor and performer) for: "A John Cage Retrospective" - the New Music/Research Day of the 1999 PASIC; and "Out of Africa: exploring African influence in contemporary percussion music" - the "Focus Day" of the 2008 PASIC.
-He also served as co-host for the 2012 PASIC John Cage centennial celebration.
-He has recorded for the Albany, Arabesque, Bis, Centaur, Equilibrium, GIA, Hartt, Innova, Musica Europea, Naxos, TNC and Yesa labels, having appeared on twenty recordings.
+Toth has performed at the Ravinia, Walker Arts Center, Carnegie Recital Hall, Symphony Space, Hong Kong Cultural Centre, Dagbe Arts Centre (Ghana), Encontro Internacional de Percussao (Brazil), Fifth International Percussion Workshop (Poland), Festival Bicich Nastroju (Czech Republic), 2000 June in Buffalo Festival, Schleswig-Holstein Musik Festival (Germany), Glasbeni Maj v Pomurju Festival (Slovenia), Nomus Music Festivities (Serbia), Lithuanian National Philharmonic concert series, inaugural Australian Drum and Percussion Festival, College Band Directors National Association national convention, and thirteen appearances at the Percussive Arts Society International Convention.
+In addition, Toth served as host, coordinator, conductor, and performer for: "A John Cage Retrospective" at the 1999 PASIC; "Out of Africa: exploring African influence in contemporary percussion music" at the 2008 PASIC; and co-host and performer for the 2012 PASIC "John Cage Centennial Celebration".
+He has recorded for the Albany, Arabesque, Bis, Centaur, Equilibrium, GIA, Hartt, Innova, Musica Europea, Naxos, TNC, and Yesa labels, having appeared on twenty recordings.

-He has amassed more than 30 years of experience performing, directing, and arranging for steel drum bands, including a five-week residency in Trinidad in order to perform in the 2000 Panorama (Trinidad National Steel Band Competition) with Robert Greenidge and the "Solo Pan Knights".
-He spent January, 2008, studying West African percussion in Ghana, including gyil playing with Bernard Woma, and Ewe barrel drumming with Emmanuel and Ruben Agbeli.
+He has amassed more than 30 years of experience performing, directing, and arranging for steel drum bands, including a five-week residency in Trinidad to perform in the 2000 Panorama (Trinidad National Steel Band Competition) with Robert Greenidge and the Solo Pan Knights.
+He spent January 2008 and January 2013 studying West African percussion in Ghana, including gyil playing with Bernard Woma and Ewe barrel drumming with Emmanuel and Ruben Agbeli.